lipelopesoliveira/pyCOFBuilder/README.md

 ## What is pyCOFBuilder?

 **pyCOFBuilder** is a simple and powerful python package to automatically assembly COF structures with specifics building blocks, topologies, and functionalizations following the reticular approach to build and represent COF structures.
-The project was developed to address the need for generation of COFs structures in a high-throughput style, based on a nomenclature tha allows direct sctructural feature interpretation from a simple name.
+The project was developed to address the need for the generation of COFs structures in a high-throughput style, based on a nomenclature tha allows direct sctructural feature interpretation from a simple name.
 The package uses [pymatgen](https://pymatgen.org/) to create the structures.

-This package is still under development and, but it is already possible to create a large number of COFs structures.
+This package is still under development, but it is already possible to create a large number of COF structures.

 Learn more at the [Documentation](https://lipelopesoliveira.github.io/pyCOFBuilder/index.html)

+> [!TIP]
-## Simple usage
+> ## Simple usage

-In case you want to use pyCOFBuilder without installing it, you can use the Google Colab notebook available [here](https://colab.research.google.com/github/lipelopesoliveira/pyCOFBuilder/blob/master/pyCOFBuilder_example.ipynb).
+> In case you want to use pyCOFBuilder without installing it, you can use the Google Colab notebook available [here](https://colab.research.google.com/github/lipelopesoliveira/pyCOFBuilder/blob/master/pyCOFBuilder_example.ipynb).
+>

 ## Requirements